All Episodes

 We've got great hamburgers down here.

-German and town, I'll buy you handle.
+If you're ever in town, I'll buy you hamburgers.

-By the way, you have in and out burgers in Arizona.
+By the way, you have in-and-out burgers in Arizona.

 You have them in Vegas.